hackclub/hackclub/workshops/styled_components/README.md

 2. Add a "dark mode" (hint: you can pass props to `styled-components`)
 3. Toggle to Celsius on click (hint: convert `Temperature.js` into a stateful component, and add an `onClick` method that modifies state)
 4. Add a refresh button

-## Help

-1. The working source for this workshop can be found [here](https://https://github.com/shmishtopher/styled-components-workshop)
-2. Email me at `shmish90@gmail.com` or message me in the HackClub slack `@shmishtopher`